 - Back up if your cat becomes anxious.
-If you notice your cat displaying signs of anxiety, move him farther away from the sound or decrease the volume until he is no longer fearful.
+If you notice your cat displaying signs of anxiety, move the sound farther away or decrease the volume until he is no longer fearful.
 Start the next session at this “safe” distance or volume and continue pairing his extra-special treat with the scary noise.
 When you start to decrease the distance or increase the volume, do so in smaller increments than you did before.

 - Add in other elements.
 Once your cat is comfortable eating or playing while hearing the sound at a normal volume, you can repeat the exercises with different sounds or add in different situations (e.g., having a stranger at the door when the doorbell rings).
 Your cat’s ability to generalize and display calm behavior around a variety of sounds and situations will depend on how often you can repeat these exercises and add in different elements.